 The early English colonization of Roanoke Island was a significant event in the gradual process of English settlement in the New World — a process that began with the English explorations of the western hemisphere in the late 15th and early 16th centuries.
-The first English efforts to explore the new continent trace back to King Henry VII who encouraged English merchants to explore and enter into foreign trade.
+The first English efforts to explore the new continent trace back to King Henry VII, who encouraged English merchants to explore and enter foreign trade.
 He provided financial backing for John Cabot, the Italian who first visited the New World in 1496.
-On Cabot’s second voyage in 1497, he planted the first English flag on the North American mainland in what is now Canada.
+On Cabot’s second voyage in 1497, he planted the first English flag on the North American mainland in Canada.

 Earliest Colonization Efforts at Roanoke Island

 In 1583, Gilbert headed another expedition, which ended in disaster when Gilbert was lost at sea.
 Walter Raleigh, however, did not join the second venture.
-By this time he had become a favorite of Queen Elizabeth, who forbade him to sail on such a dangerous voyage.
-As the Queen’s favorite, Raleigh received vast estates in Ireland and large holdings in England, as well as the patent on wines and the license to export woolen cloths.
+By this time, he had become a favorite of Queen Elizabeth, who forbade him to sail on such a dangerous voyage.
+As the Queen’s favorite, Raleigh received vast estates in Ireland and large holdings in England, the patent on wines and the license to export woolen cloths.
 Other benefits included the assignment of various government offices.
 In 1584, a year after Gilbert’s death, Queen Elizabeth knighted Raleigh and granted him Gilbert’s patent to establish colonies in America.

-Raleigh, like Gilbert, aimed to establish a settlement which would serve as a base for English privateering ventures against Spanish ships.
+Raleigh, like Gilbert, aimed to establish a settlement that would serve as a base for English privateering ventures against Spanish ships.
 However, Raleigh directed his efforts farther to the south, purposely venturing into Spanish interests to find a semi-secluded location close to Spanish shipping routes from the West Indies.
 On April 27, 1584, Raleigh’s first expedition left England for the North American coast, but Raleigh did not accompany the fleet.

 The First Colony, 1585-1586